storyboardcreativity/zraw-parser/README.md

-# ZRAW-Parser
+# zraw-parser

-This is a free draft ZRAW decoder clone.
-Everybody can contribute or use this code anywhere.
+This is a free draft ZRAW decoder.
+This tool allows to extract ZRAW video files to DNG sequences or HEVC bitstreams (according to camera firmware version).

 ### What ZRAW versions are compatible with this software?